aagontuk/mica2/README.md

          * cd mica2/build
          * ln -s src/mica/test/*.json .
          * ../script/setup.sh 8192 8192    # 2 NUMA nodes, 16 Ki pages (32 GiB)
-         * killall etcd; ../../etcd-v2.2.1-linux-amd64/etcd &
+         * killall etcd
+         * ../script/start-etcd.sh # Adjust IPs according to you system.
+Use an iterface that won't be used by DPDK

 Setting up etcd cluster
 ----------------------------------

-You need to setup an etcd cluster via the following commands:
+You need to setup an etcd cluster for client and server via the following commands:

 ```bash
 # Node 0